Master of Arts in English

 Students must file their Program of Study Form with the College of Graduate Studies not later than the end of the semester prior to the expected graduation term.
 Candidates for the M.A. in English must complete 30 hours of graduate courses, including English 7111, 7121, 7618 and at least 18 hours (six three-hour courses) on the seminar (6000-7000) level.
 Upon approval of the director of the M.A. program in English, students may take up to six hours from outside departments, but no more than one course from any particular outside department.
 To complete the degree, students must complete a thesis.
 Guidelines are below.

 Students are encouraged to begin thinking about and researching possible thesis topics during the first year of study.
-Before the beginning of the second year of study (or at some point after the completion of 18 credit hours), the student who chooses the thesis option asks a professor to direct the thesis.
+During the second semester, students will take ENGL 7618 Thesis Prep in order to prepare for the thesis project.
+Students will ask a professor to direct the thesis.
 The subject matter of the thesis should be within the professor’s field(s) of expertise.
 For crucial information on the thesis and its electronic formatting, students should consult the College of Graduate Studies ETD web site.
 The professor and the student should discuss the significance and viability of the thesis topic, and at the beginning of the second year of full-time study (or after the completion of 18 credit hours) the student submits a Thesis Prospectus Form to the thesis committee for approval.